Memphis Tennessee, USA Travel Guide

 Have your boarding passes ready, either printed or on your mobile device.

-Confirm your flight, train, or bus schedule 24-48 hours before departure.
-This helps you stay informed about any changes or delays.
+Confirm your flight, train, or bus schedule 24-48 hours prior to leaving.
+This aids you stay informed about any changes or delays.